+If the UE has an ongoing session and acquired the new P-CSCF address by using procedure A described above, the UE should perform an initial registration as specified in subclause 5.1 only after the UE has detected that the ongoing session has ended.

-When a the UE has acquired the P-CSCF address, the UE shall perform an initial registration as specified in subclause 5.1.
+In all other cases, when the UE has acquired the P-CSCF address, the UE shall perform an initial registration as specified in subclause 5.1.

-NOTE: For UEs using procedure A described above, the network ensures that P-CSCF address(es) in the Protocol Configuration Options information element of a MODIFY PDP CONTEXT REQUEST is sent only during P-CSCF restoration procedures as defined in subclause 5 of 3GPP TS 23.380 [7D].
+NOTE 1: For UEs using procedure A described above, the network ensures that P-CSCF address(es) in the Protocol Configuration Options information element of a MODIFY PDP CONTEXT REQUEST is sent only during P-CSCF restoration procedures as defined in subclause 5 of 3GPP TS 23.380 [7D].

+NOTE 2: The P-CSCF can be completely unreachable, so it is up to UE implementation to detect the end of an ongoing session, e.g. using media plane inactivity detection or SIP Timer F expiry.
+Services depending on signalling such as CW and MT calls will not work during this time.

 *** 2nd Change ***